Evangelical Church of Egypt (Synod of the Nile): Partners

+Community

-Evangelical Christians belonging to this group form a tight-knit community where everybody knows everybody and share common rituals like serving as "Beit Feel" in Beit El-Salam in Agami and, more recently, going to Kasr El Dobara Evangelical Church's hip camps known as Wadi Sports Camps.
+Evangelical Christians belonging to this group form a tight-knit community and share common rituals like serving as "Beit Feel" in Beit El-Salam in Agami and, more recently, going to Kasr El Dobara Evangelical Church camps known as Wadi Sports Camps.
 The early evangelicals played a role in Egypt's education and this was documented in Paul Sedra's book: From Mission to Modernity.
 The biggest evangelical church in Egypt is Kasr El Dobara Evangelical Church (KDEC).
 The most famous Evangelical choir in Egypt is "The Better Life Team."
 Rafiq Habib, the son of the former head of the Synod, Samuel Habib, was the Vice President of the Muslim Brotherhood's Freedom and Justice Party.

-Education
+Schools

 The Synod owns 4 schools in Egypt: Ramses College, New Ramses College, British Ramses College and Al Salam school in Assiut (formerly known as Presley Memorial Institute, founded by former American Evangelical missionaries).
 The sons and daughters of the Egyptian Evangelical community tend to attend these schools.

-Media Outreach
+Media

 Evangelicals of the Arab world (mainly Egypt and Lebanon) air most of their content on Sat-7.